-Nathan Myhrvold, founder of The Cooking Lab, lead author of Modernist Cuisine: The Art and Science of Cooking and Modernist Cuisine at Home and author of The Photography of Modernist Cuisine, has had a passion for science, cooking, and photography since he was a boy.
+Nathan Myhrvold, founder of The Cooking Lab, co-author of Modernist Cuisine: The Art and Science of Cooking, Modernist Cuisine at Home, and Modernist Bread, and author of The Photography of Modernist Cuisine, has had a passion for science, cooking, and photography since he was a boy.
 By the age of 13, Nathan had already cooked the family Thanksgiving feast and transformed the household bathroom into a darkroom.

 Unlike many childhood hobbies, Nathan’s fascinations did not fade—they intensified.
 He consumed cookbooks and invested in new cameras and equipment even after enrolling in college at the age of 14.